Curves of maximal moduli on K3 surfaces: An algebraic Proof of Kobayashi's Theorem

 When $a_i = 0$, $F_i$ is necessarily effective and $CF_i \ge 0$.
 Note also that there exists at least one $i$ such that $CF_i\le 0$ and $a_i > 0$ since otherwise, $CF_i > 0$ for all $a_i > 0$ and so $\sum CF_i > 0$, contradicting \eqref{eq:sum=0}.

 From now on we denote by $a=a_i$, $D = D_i$ and $F = F_i$ so that $a_i > 0$ and $CF_i \le 0$.

 From the assumption, the general deformation of the normalisation of $C$ is an immersion.
-We henceforth replace $C$ by a general member of $B$ and let $\nu: E = C^\nu\to X$ be its normalisation, i.e., we have that $\nu^* \Omega^1_X \to \Omega^1_E$ is an surjection.
+We henceforth replace $C$ by a general member of $B$ and let $\nu: E = C^\nu\to X$ be its normalisation, i.e., we have that $\nu^* \Omega^1_X \to \Omega^1_E$ is a surjection.
+As the kernel is torsion-free on a smooth curve, it is a line bundle, and by taking determinants we see that it must be isomorphic to $(\Omega^1_E)^\vee\cong\OO_E$.
 This leads to the exact sequence

 where ${\mathscr N}_\nu$ is the normal bundle of $\nu$.
 From our assumption and the following lemma, the above sequence does not split.

 \begin{Lemma} Sequence \eqref{CTBK3E000} splits if and only if $B$ parametrises an isotrivial family of elliptic curves. \end{Lemma} \begin{proof} If $f:\mathcal{C}\to B$ the family with $B$ a smooth projective curve and $E$ the generic fibre of $f$, then a section $\Omega^1_E\to\nu^*\Omega^1_X$ also induces a splitting of